 - educational materials for teachers and administration

-The Knowledge Base is an excellent resource for ideas that can be implemented in engineering programs in order to better serve students with disabilities.
-In particular, the promising practices articles serve to spread the word about practices that show evidence of increasing the participation and success of people with disabilities in engineering.
+DO-IT maintains a searchable database of frequently asked questions, case studies, and promising practices related to how educators and employers can fully include students with disabilities.
+The Knowledge Base is an excellent resource for ideas that can be implemented in programs in order to better serve students with disabilities.
+In particular, the promising practices articles serve to spread the word about practices that show evidence of improving the participation of people with disabilities in postsecondary education.

-Examples of Knowledge Base case studies, promising practices, and questions include
+Examples of Knowledge Base questions include the following:

 - Are electronic whiteboards accessible to people with disabilities?

-Individuals and organizations are encouraged to propose questions and answers, case studies, and promising practices.
+Individuals and organizations are encouraged to propose questions and answers, case studies, and promising practices for the Knowledge Base.
 Contributions and suggestions can be sent to firstname.lastname@example.org.

-For more information on AccessEngineering, universal design, and accessible STEM education, review the following websites and brochures.
+For more information on making your campus technology accessible and to learn more about accessible learning or universal design, review the following websites and brochures.